Global2003/ML_Projects/news/readme.md

-Made a NLP project where model will detect fake news or not
+# Made a NLP project where model will detect fake news or not
+## Model: Logistic Regression